 I guess there’s still that ‘little Danny’ inside of me because everyone knows big boys don’t cry!

-Update: Today, was my fourth daily treatment of an hour in the chamber.
-There is a glass door so it’s not so claustrophobic.
+Update: Today, was my first daily treatment in the chamber.
+There is a glass door so it’s not too claustrophobic.
 You need to wear cotton, no jewelry, electric devices – to prevent sparks.
 I watch Netflix on a tv monitor that they place in front of the door once the treatment begins and there’s a speaker on the wall inside the chamber.

 Today’s tune (from Danny’s library of purchased music):